ShenaniganDApp/docs/docs/athletes.md

 I want to run 1500m in less than 5 minutes

-After completing this information that will be the initial date of the athletes challenge, SHE mints the rare digital collectable card known as a “NRG Challenge card”, along with its respective FAN Tokens and FAN CLUB.
-As the athlete attempts to complete these challenges they must upload proof to their fan club who will then vote on whether or not the athlete completed the challenge.
+After completing this information that will be the initial date of the athletes challenge, SHE mints the rare digital collectible card known as a “NRG Challenge card”, along with its respective FAN Tokens and FAN CLUB.
+As the athlete attempts to complete these challenges they must upload proof to the Shenanigan app where all the app users can vote on whether or not the athlete completed the challenge.

 *For more indepth of NRG Collectable cards read more at https://shenanigan.substack.com/p/she-teaches-you-about-dathletes*